Cycle 1

 Last updated

-This task introduces students to reading the first continuous phoneme in the curriculum, which is the sound /ă/ as in trap.
+This task introduces students to reading the first continuous sound in the curriculum, which is the sound /ă/ as in trap.

 Instructors should not say letters' names (or even the word letter) during these tasks but should instead emphasize the sound being associated with that symbol.